foreverphoenix/the-phoenix-flavour/content/lotf/changelog/_index.md

 - Updated Equip Enchantment Fix to 1.3.4
 - Updated DynDOLOD Resources to Alpha-19
 - Updated Relighting Skyrim to 1.3.0
+- Updated Simplicity of Snow to 0.5.1
 - Updated Simple Dual Sheath Redux to 1.5.2
+- Updated Knight of the North - A Creation Club Quest Overhaul to 2.1.0.2
+- Updated Morrowind Threads - A Creation Club Integration Mod to 1.1.1.1
+- Removed Whiterun Mesh Fixes (it's almost completely overwritten)

 ## Release 2.1